 So you just gave birth and you are already wondering whether you will be fertile?
 Some people may have told you that you will not be fertile for a while after birth but that is simply not true.
 Many women have gotten pregnant within just a couple of weeks of giving birth.
 Many siblings out there today are only nine months apart.
 You can conceive again in as little as two to three weeks after giving birth, even if your period has not returned.

 Quite a few factors will come into play that will determine how soon after giving birth you will get pregnant again.
 The most important factor is whether you are breastfeeding your newborn.
-Although it is possible to fall pregnant while breastfeeding, breastfeed itself is about 98 percent effective as form of birth control if the following statements are true:
+Although it is possible to get pregnant while breastfeeding, breastfeeding itself is about 98 percent effective as form of birth control if the following statements are true:

 - Your baby is younger than six months

 - Your baby is not eating or drinking anything else other than breast milk

 If you are not breastfeeding your infant, then it is quite possible that your fertility can return within a few weeks of giving birth; although for most women it can take quite a few months for their bodies to return to normal.
 The time it takes for fertility to return will vary between women and will be contingent upon your infant’s nursing pattern as well as how your body reacts to the lactation hormones.

 It typically takes about 14 months for a menstrual period to return.
 If your periods do return prior to 14 months, it is most likely that you are not actually ovulating.
 Regardless of whether you are breastfeeding, it is important to realize that it is completely possible to conceive soon after giving birth.
 It is therefore suggested that you practice birth control starting right after the birth of your baby.